Regulation, information asymmetries and the funding of new ventures

 Focus

 Using the new and unregulated crypto sector as a testing ground, we examine how regulation affects the venture capital funding of young and innovative firms.
-We focus on understanding if and how an increase in the stringency of regulation reduces the knowledge gap between entrepreneurs and investors – a common hurdle in acquiring venture funding.
-We study how different regulatory interventions at the state level in the United States impact the amount of funding raised by startups.
+We focus on understanding if and how an increase in the comprehensiveness of the regulatory framework reduces the knowledge gap between entrepreneurs and investors – a common hurdle in acquiring venture funding.
+We study how regulatory interventions at the state level in the United States affect the amount of funding raised by startups.

 Contribution

-We construct and present a novel index to measure the stringency of state-level regulations in the cryptocurrency industry.
+We construct and present a novel index to measure the comprehensiveness of state-level regulations in the cryptocurrency industry.
 This index is available for researchers.
 We combine the index with granular data on venture capital transactions to shed light on the complex interactions between government regulations and the flow of private capital into new ventures.
-Our analysis of the introduction of the BitLicense in the state of New York – an unambiguous increase in the stringency of regulation – shows that regulation can have positive effects on the financing of new ventures by reducing information asymmetries.
+Our analysis of the introduction of the BitLicense in the state of New York – an unambiguous increase in the comprehensiveness of the regulatory framework – shows that regulation can have positive effects on the financing of new ventures by reducing information asymmetries.

 Findings

-We find that more stringent regulation is positively associated with increased venture capital funding.
-The beneficial impact of stringent regulation is more prominent in financial hubs, where the financial sector is more mature.
+We find that more comprehensive regulation is positively associated with increased venture capital funding.
+The beneficial impact of comprehensive frameworks is more prominent in financial hubs, where the financial sector is more mature.
 The granular firm-level analysis of the introduction of the BitLicense shows that regulation can assist young, low-collateral firms, as well as foreign, unspecialised and small investors, by reducing the knowledge gap between entrepreneurs and investors, thereby improving access to funding.
 This indicates that regulation may not only protect investors but also nurture new ventures.

 Abstract

-Keywords: corporate finance, venture capital, asymmetric information, cryptocurrency
+Keywords: regulation, corporate finance, venture capital, asymmetric information, cryptocurrency